 - Pasta water as needed (usually 1/2 to 1 cup per pound of pasta, but you’ll feel it out)

-Example: If you have around 2 cups of roasted squash puree, you can start off with 1 cup broth, 1/2 cup parmesan, and 2 tablespoons of fat.
-Blend and gradually add a bit of pasta water until it coats the back of a spoon like warm paint (not soupy, not pastey).
+For example, if you have about 2 cups of roasted squash puree, you could start with 1 cup of broth, 1/2 cup of parmesan, and 2 tablespoons of some kind of fat.
+Blend and gradually incorporate a small amount of pasta water until it achieves a consistency that coats the back of a spoon like warm paint (not soupy, not pasty).

 Ingredient Choices That Change Flavor